Don't Adapt Small Language Models for Tools; Adapt Tool Schemas to the Models: Introduction

-Our contributions are summarized as follows: \begin{itemize} \item We propose PA-Tool, a training-free schema optimization method that repurposes peakedness—a contamination detection signal—to identify pretrain-aligned tool names. \item We demonstrate improvements of up to 17\% points across SLMs on MetaTool and RoTBench, with benefits extending from tool selection to parameter identification in both single-turn and multi-turn settings. \item We demonstrate that through a simple, easily deployable mapping interface, small models can approach closed-source model performance in specific aspects while maintaining computational efficiency. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize} \item We propose PA-Tool, a training-free schema optimization method that identifies pretraining-aligned tool names by repurposing peakedness, a signal from data contamination. \item We demonstrate improvements of up to 17\% across SLMs on MetaTool and RoTBench, with benefits extending from tool selection to parameter identification in both single-turn and multi-turn settings. \item We demonstrate that through a simple, easily deployable mapping interface, SLMs can boost their tool-use accuracy while maintaining computational efficiency in resource-constrained systems. \end{itemize}